mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 #### 15:16

-So that [what Dogen Zenji talks about] in the chapter “Buddha Nature.”
+So that [what Dōgen Zenji talks about] in the chapter “Buddha Nature.”
 [It is] a little bit difficult, the terms there, but let me read it:

 > Therefore the self and environment of sentient being, whole being is not in the least involved in the waxing influences of karma, ...